scharrier/li3_socialauth/README.md

 Universal Auth class
 --------------------

-Using this method of authentication, you will quickly have a lot of adapter to check in order to get the authed user.
-So we have created an universal Auth class witch checks every adapter when calling check() or clear() methods.
+Using this method of authentication, you will quickly have a lot of adapters to check in order to get the authed user.
+So I have created an universal Auth class witch checks each adapter when calling check() or clear() methods.

-Here is an example of usage :
+Here is an example of usage:

     // Using li3_socialauth instead of Lithium auth use li3_socialauth\extensions\security\Auth;